Roast Beef Dinner

 • Combine salt, pepper, rosemary, basil and tarragon in a small bowl, forming a rub.

-1 tablespoon kosher salt, 1/2 teaspoon pepper, 1 teaspoon dried rosemary, 1 teaspoon dried basil, 1 teaspoon dried tarragon
+2 teaspoons kosher salt, 1/2 teaspoon black pepper, 1 teaspoon dried rosemary, 1 teaspoon dried basil, 1 teaspoon dried tarragon

 • Pick the roast in your had and sprinkle some of the rub on the bottom.
 Place roast on the onion slices and sprinkle rub on the top round roast.
 Use your hands to rub in on the meat.